Care Tips for Baby Caterpillars- Raise Healthy Monarchs

 Changing the Cuttings

-If your cuttings are taking up water properly they will last until they are (almost) completely devoured.
-I recommend placing another cuttings container by them in advance so caterpillars can crawl over when they need fresh food.
+If your cuttings are taking up water properly they will last until they are completely devoured.
+This is the system we use to keep cuttings fresh for growing caterpillars:

 By the time they are done with their first cuttings or potted plants, they should be at least instar 2 caterpillars (3/10″) and easier to see than the mini-monarchs that hatched just days earlier.